24 Feb I recorded a meeting in Microsoft Teams, but I can’t see it?

 The lesson for meeting organisers is to remember to STOP the recording BEFORE you end the meeting.

-The lesson for others attending a Microsoft Teams meeting is to please log out of any Teams meeting you attend.
+The lesson for others attending a Microsoft Teams meeting is to please log out of any Microsoft Teams meeting you attend.

 Next time you can’t find the recording in your meeting’s chat, you’ll know exactly what to do!